intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd_functions.md

 ---
 ## Stateless/stateful memory mode
-ESIMD functions may assume `stateful` and `stateless` access to the memory.
+ESIMD functions have two memory assumption modes: `stateful` and `stateless`.
-`Stateless` read/write/prefetch is such that uses a pointer to global memory, which also may be adjusted by a scalar/vector 64-bit offset.
+`Stateless` read/write/prefetch uses a pointer to global memory, which also may be adjusted by a scalar/vector 64-bit offset.
-`Stateful` read/write/prefetch is the access to memory that uses a `surface-index` and `32-bit` scalar/vector offset.
+`Stateful` read/write/prefetch accesses memory using a `surface-index` and a `32-bit` scalar/vector offset.

-The `-fsycl-esimd-force-stateless-mem` compilation option (it is ON by default) forces the translation of ESIMD memory API functions to `stateless` accesses.
+The `-fsycl-esimd-force-stateless-mem` compilation option (which is ON by default) forces the translation of ESIMD memory API functions to `stateless` accesses.
 In this mode the ESIMD functions that accept a byte-offset argument accept it as any integral type scalar/vector.
-`-fno-sycl-esimd-force-stateless-mem` compilation option may be used to translate ESIMD functions accepting `SYCL device accessor` to `stateful` accesses.
+The `-fno-sycl-esimd-force-stateless-mem` compilation option may be used to translate ESIMD functions accepting a `SYCL device accessor` to `stateful` accesses.
 In this case the corresponding ESIMD functions accept only 32-bit scalar/vector byte offsets.